unm-historiography/2016-fall/new-historiography/outlines/jamie-access-update.md

 #**Access to history in Christian and Medieval times**

 In the Christian and Medieval periods, we see the narrative arc of history change from one focused on truthiness to one that begins to build a construct for Christian thought and values.
 This time period sees the introduction of chronicles as a new method to achieve "truth" in history, as well as an emerging national narrative among the Germanic tribes, making history accessible to even the "barbarians".
+ * Christianity and its' impact on history/historiography
+  * Libraries become part of the church
+  * Most historical documents are written to promote and lend credence to Christian views
+  * "Barbarian" history (104)
  * The Dark Ages
   * destruction of existing and cessation of new documents
   * Literacy - changing from general literacy in Roman times to limited literacy in the Dark Ages, now only available to elite.
-  * Christianity and it's impact on history/historiography
-   * Libraries become part of the church
-   * Most historical documents are written to promote and lend credence to Christian views

 #**Access to history in the Renaissance**

 During the Renaissance, thinkers begin to challenge the narrative of history and openly criticize the works of their predecessors.
 This leads to a surge in nationalism in history and historiography, giving historians freedom to postulate on how the events of the past have shaped the present, and how they will shape the future.
   * Criticism
    * Petrarch
-   * Machiavelli
+   * Machiavelli (148)
    * Valla
   * Nationalism
    * How does nationalistic pride affect the creation and perception of history?
   * Patronage - who wants this history made?
   * Colonialism - Who is writing history in the New World?
+(156)
   * The printing press
    * Bulk dissemination of ideas
    * Literacy - who can read these ideas?
 Things are still written in Latin.